1. Get the right gear

 No matter who you are or how much you weigh, there will always be those ignorant people who'll want to try and put you down or heckle you as you run by.
 We cannot stress enough how much you should ignore them.
 You are making a great change to your life so keep your head up and keep running.

-Put some headphones in, and blast out your favourite songs, tune out the haters, and just remember, being large is NOTHING to be ashamed of.
+Put some headphones in, and blast out your favourite songs, tune out the haters, and just remember, being large is nothing to be ashamed of.

 5. Start slow

 Heading out the door and trying to run from the start is just asking for trouble, so it might be best to go out for a few power walks, before trying a couch to 5K programme that involves walking for a few minutes, then running for a few minutes, gradually building up over a period of 6 weeks until you can run non stop for half an hour.
+Read this beginner's guide to running to help you get started.